zencart/documentation/content/user/security/relocate_download_folder.md

 weight: 10
 ---

-With Zen Cart® it is possible to relocate the "download" folder outside your [webroot](/user/first_steps/how_do_i_install#what-is-my-webroot) folder so that thieves cannot directly link to real files on your server and download without paying or being authenticated.
+With Zen Cart it is possible to relocate the "download" folder outside your [webroot](/user/first_steps/how_do_i_install#what-is-my-webroot) folder so that thieves cannot directly link to real files on your server and download without paying or being authenticated.